-Mountains: The Sierra Madre Occidental Range runs north to south, from the Sonora-Arizona border southeast through Sonora, Chihuahua, Sinaloa, Durango, Zacatecas, Nayarit, Jalisco, Augascalientes to Guanajuato, where it joins the Sierra Madre del Sur and the Transverse Volcanic Axis of Central Mexico.
-These steep mountains are cut through with canyons, including Copper Canyon, the deepest in North America.
-The highest point is Cero Mohinora at 10,662 ft (3,250m).
-Sierra Madre del Sur is a mountain range in Mexico, extending 1,000m from southern Michoacan east through Guerrero to eastern Oaxaca.
+Mountain Ranges: The country's terrain is dominated by several mountain ranges, including the Sierra Madre Occidental, extending from the Sonora-Arizona border southeast through various regions until it converges with the Sierra Madre del Sur and the Transverse Volcanic Axis in Central Mexico.
+Characterized by steep peaks and deep canyons, including Copper Canyon which is the deepest in North America, the highest point is Cero Mohinora, reaching 10,662 ft (3,250m).
+The Sierra Madre del Sur, another significant range, stretches 1,000km from southern Michoacan through Guerrero to eastern Oaxaca.

-Coastal Plains: The Gulf Coastal Plain lies to the east of the Sierra Madre Occidental range fronting the Gulf of Mexico.
-The very narrow coastal plain along the Pacific Ocean coastline rises quickly into the foothills of the mountains, while the Gulf of Mexico and Caribbean coastlines are wider and rise gently into the interior.
+Coastal Regions: The coastal geography of Mexico is distinguished by the Gulf Coastal Plain on the east, adjacent to the Sierra Madre Occidental and bordering the Gulf of Mexico.
+The Pacific Ocean coastline features a narrow, rapidly rising coastal plain that ascends into the foothills of the mountains.
+In contrast, the coastlines along the Gulf of Mexico and the Caribbean are broader and ascend gradually into the interior.

-Plateaus: The Central Mexican Plateau consumer much of Northern and Central Mexico.
-It extend from the border with the USA on the north to the Cordillera Neovolcanica in the south, with the Sierra Madre Occidental mountain range on the west and the Sierra Madre Oriental on the east.
-It average 5,988 ft (1,825m) above sea level and is covered mostly by deserts and xeric shrublands.
+Plateaus: The Central Mexican Plateau spans much of Northern and Central Mexico, bordered by the USA in the north and the Cordillera Neovolcanica in the south.
+The plateau is flanked by the Sierra Madre Occidental to the west and the Sierra Madre Oriental to the east, standing at an average elevation of 5,988 ft (1,825m) above sea level.
+It is largely covered by deserts and xeric shrublands.

-Volcanoes: A long line of ancient volcanoes (many still active) extends from the Pacific Ocean (north of Guadalajara) on eastward to the Gulf of Mexico, just to the south of Veracruz.
-Pico de Orizaba Volcano, the 3rd highest mountain in North America and Mexico's highest point is located here.
-A yellow triangle shows its position on the map above.
-It is 5,636 m (18,491 ft) tall.
+Volcanic Activity: Mexico hosts a series of ancient volcanoes, many still active, stretching from the Pacific Ocean (north of Guadalajara) to the Gulf of Mexico, south of Veracruz.
+The most notable among these is the Pico de Orizaba Volcano, the third-highest mountain in North America and the highest point in Mexico, at a height of 5,636 m (18,491 ft).

-Rivers: Mexico has nearly 150 rivers; most are small, unnavigable, and 70% drain into the Pacific Ocean.
-Some of the large rivers include the Balsas, Conchos, Grijalva, Panuco, Papaloapan and Usumacinta.
-The Rio Grande, rising in the San Juan Mountains of the US State of Colorado, flows generally south to the Gulf of Mexico for 1,885 miles (3,000km) and forms much of Mexico’s northern border with the United States.
-The two largest lakes in the country of Mexico are: Lake Chapala and Lake Cuitzeo.
+Water Bodies: Approximately 150 rivers flow through Mexico, the majority of which are small, unnavigable, and drain into the Pacific Ocean.
+Some of the more significant rivers include the Balsas, Conchos, Grijalva, Panuco, Papaloapan, and Usumacinta.
+The Rio Grande, originating from the San Juan Mountains in Colorado, forms a large portion of Mexico’s northern border with the United States.
+Furthermore, approximately 70% of Mexico's rivers drain into the Pacific Ocean.
+The country's two largest lakes are Lake Chapala and Lake Cuitzeo.

 Mexico (officially, the United Mexican States) is divided into 32 federal entities, comprising of 31 states (estados, sing. estado) and 1 capital city.
 In alphabetical order, the states are: Aguascalientes, Baja California, Baja California Sur, Campeche, Chiapas, Chihuahua, Coahuila, Colima, Durango, Guanajuato, Guerrero, Hidalgo, Jalisco, Mexico, Michoacan, Morelos, Nayarit, Nuevo Leon, Oaxaca, Puebla, Queretaro, Quintana Rao, San Luis Potosi, Sinaloa, Sonora, Tabasco, Tamaulipas, Tlaxcala, Veracruz, Yucatan and Zacatecas.
 Mexico City is the capital city.
 The states are further subdivided into a total of 2,448 municipalities (municipios).